phatosas/p2/README.md

 ## Details
 The webpage by default would generate a 4 word password seperated by spaces.
-However you have the option of using camel case or hyphens as seperators between the words.
-You can also reduce or increase the number of words used to form the password.
-If you enter a number less than 1 or greater than 9, it automatically defaults back to 4 words.
+However you have the option to reduce or increase the number of words used to form the password.
+You also have the option to use camelcase words or hyphens as seperators between words.
+If you enter a number less than or equal to one or greater than 9, it automatically defaults back to 4 words.
 Finally the website allows you append the password with a number and/or special character at the end of the password to make the password stronger.
 The special character and number are selected at random to add to the end of the password.
 # p2